GianlucaVeschi/GithubRepos/README.md

 It contains 3 modules in total:

-- app: Contains the views fragment/activity and the adapters.
+- *app*: Contains the views fragment/activity and the adapters.
-- domain: Contains the Models, Repository interface and UseCases.
+- *domain*: Contains the Models, Repository interface and UseCases.
-- data: Contains the Repository implementation and Api Service declaration.
+- *data*: Contains the Repository implementation and Api Service declaration.

 ## Testing